 Wiring for Digital Signals

 All STorM32 boards support Spektrum satellite, HoTT SUMD and Multiplex SRXL receivers.
-The v1.3 board has also support for the S-Bus (Futaba, FrySky, OrangeRX).
+The v1.3 and v3.3 boards also support the S-Bus (Futaba, FrSky, OrangeRX).

 For using any of these signals, the procedure is as follows:

 - Connect the digital data line to the RC-0 pin on the RC port (see Pins and Connectors).
 Also a GND connection is of course required.

 - Configure the parameter , which is found in the tab, to the respective digital signal.